Rákóczi's War of Independence: Denmark-Norway

+Serbs, Croats and Saxons

-The Serbs (settled in the southern borders of Hungary during the Great Serb Migrations and protected by the Austrians) fought on the Emperor's side since the beginning of the war.
-They were used as the light cavalry in the Austrian army and as tax collectors.
-During the eight years of war Hungarian villages and towns of the Great Hungarian Plain and Transdanubia were burnt and robbed by the Serbs, while in Bácska Serb villages were burnt.
-However, there were some Serbs who fought on Rakóczi's side against the Habsburgs – the Frontiersmen of Semlak.
-The leader of the Kuruc Serb troops was Frontier Captain Obrad Lalić from Senta.
+The Serbs (who settled in the southern borders of Hungary during the Great Serb Migrations and protected by the Austrians) fought on the Emperor's side since the beginning of the war.
+They were used as light cavalry in the Austrian army and as tax collectors.
+During the eight years of war, Hungarian villages and towns of the Great Hungarian Plain and Transdanubia were burnt and robbed by the Serbs, while in Bácska, Serb villages were burnt.
+However, there were some Serbs who fought on Rakóczi's side against the Habsburgs – the Frontiersmen of Semlak (Mezősomlyó).
+The leader of the Kuruc Serb troops was Frontier Captain Obrad Lalić from Zenta.

 Croatia also supported the Habsburg Monarchy, thus the Croatian Army and the Habsburg contingents precluded the Kuruc occupation of Croatia.
 Croatian and Serbian forces fought in Transdanubia and Upper Hungary.
 The Transylvanian Saxons also distanced themselves from Rákóczi in 1703.
-Although Austrian General Rabutin lost in Transylvania, he retreated into the Saxonland, where the Saxon towns and peasants gave shelter to the Habsburg Army.
+Although Austrian General Rabutin lost in Transylvania, he retreated into the Saxonland, where Saxon towns and peasants gave shelter to the Habsburg Army.
 Clashes between the Kuruc and Habsburg-Saxon army took place throughout Croatia.

-Danish assistance

-The Kingdom of Denmark annually provided cavalry and infantry regiments.
-The Habsburg army stationed these Danish regiments in Hungary and the Danish soldiers fought along with the Habsburg army against the Hungarians (Kurucs) and their allies.
-The Danish forces fought in Eastern Hungary and Transylvania (Battle of Zsibó).

-Mercenaries and minorities in the Kuruc army

-The Rusyn minority in 1703 immediately joined the uprising, but before that between 1690 and 1702 the Rusyns supported the Hungarians against the Austrian soldiers.
-Also during the conflict all along the Slovaks fought for Rákóczi.
+Romanians and Slovaks

+During the conflict, the Slovaks fought for Rákóczi.
 In the Kuruc army there were Slovak commanders and a few Kuruc forces were completely Slovak.
-After the enfranchisement of Transylvania the Romanian minority stood en masse with the Kurucs, and supported the Romanian Kuruc forces.
+After the enfranchisement of Transylvania, the Romanian minority stood en masse with the Kurucs, and supported the Romanian Kuruc forces.
 Finally, a few hundred mercenaries from Wallachia and Moldavia fought in Rákóczi's army.